oracle-devrel/cd3-automation-toolkit/docs/knownbehaviour.md

   ![image](../images/knownbehaviour-1.png)

   This is a behaviour of Terraform.
-In these scenarios, please add the private ip ocid to the auto.tfvars as shown below before you run a terraform plan again.
+In these scenarios, add the private ip ocid to the auto.tfvars as shown below before you run a terraform plan again.

   <img src ="../images/knownbehaviour-2.png" width=75% height=75%>